 But God in his sovereignty did not leave the world in darkness.
 In His impeccable timing, God gave man the Gutenberg Printing Press, enabling Bibles to be printed quicker then they could be destroyed.
 But did you know that papacy has never officially removed the Bible from their forbidden book index?
 Specifically, any Bible Translations which are based on the Textus Receptus New Testament (also known as the ‘Byzantine Tex’t, or ‘Majority text’) and the Masoretic Hebrew of the Old Testament are condemned in the Council of Trent.
 Only those based on Jerome’s Latin Vulgate are accepted by the church of Rome (Keep this point in mind as it will come up again later).

-After the first Bible translations appeared of Luther, Tyndale, Wycliffle, Geneva, Etc. It was decided a more excellent translation was necessary in the English language that incorporated the best aspects of the preceding translations.
+After the first Bible translations appeared of Luther, Tyndale, Wycliffle, Geneva, Etc., and over time, it was decided a more excellent translation was necessary in the English language that incorporated the best aspects of the preceding translations.
 This has become known as the A.V.
 (Authorized Version) 1611 King James Bible.
 This Bible was also based on the Textus Receptus, and do you know what happened?
 The devil using his agents sought to foil this translation entirely through a plot to blow up the parliament in which King James who authorized and was financially supporting this great work resided.
-This has become known as ‘The Gunpowder Plot” and can be read about, for instance, in Foxe’s Book of Martyrs.
+This has become known as ‘The Gunpowder Plot‘ and can be read about, for instance, in some editions Foxe’s Book of Martyrs (or at the previous link).
 But by the Grace of God, in His providence, the plot was discovered and prevented.

 Naturally, when the Devil discovered that he wasn’t able to keep the Bible out of the hands of the people he would seek to mimic and counterfeit it to create confusion and in seeking to get men unawares to further his mystery iniquity.
 Just as was the case when the devil, after three centuries of extreme persecution using wicked men in seeking to destroy the early primitive church off the face of the earth under the pagan roman empire, inspired Constantine to declare “Christianity” the official state religion, albeit nominally, incorporating all sorts of pagan practices.